 Information from the Federal Trade Commission:

-"Payday loans" can be expensive; other credit offers may come with lower rates and costs.
-It's important to shop and compare available offers before you decide to take out an online payday loan.
+“Payday loans” can be expensive; other credit products may come with lower rates and costs.
+It’s important to shop and compare available offers before you decide to take out an online payday loan.
 When you are comparing credit offers, use the Internet or other sources to learn about the reputation of credit providers.

 - Shop for the credit offer with the lowest cost.
-Try to find out the annual percentage rate (APR) and the finance charge (including loan fees and interest, among other credit costs) of different options before you select a credit offer.
+Try to find out the Annual Percentage Rate (APR) and the finance charge (including loan fees and interest, among other credit costs) of different options before you select a credit offer.
 You are looking for the lowest APR.
-If you are shopping online and can't find the APR and the finance charge, visit lenders in person.
+If you are shopping online and can’t find the APR and the finance charge, visit lenders in person.

 - Consider a small loan from a credit union.
 Some banks may offer short-term loans for small amounts at competitive rates.
 A local community-based organization may make small business loans, as well.
 A cash advance on a credit card also may be possible, but it may have a higher interest rate than other sources of funds: find out the terms before you decide.